microsoft/BotBuilder-Samples/experimental/orchestrator/csharp_dotnetcore/02.todo-bot-with-adaptive-dialog/README.md

     ```bash
     > bf plugins:install @microsoft/bf-orchestrator-cli@beta
     ```
-      To reinstall bf orchestrator plugin, uninstall previous version and then run the install command again.
+      If you have previously installed bf orchestrator plugin, uninstall that version and then run the install command again.
       Uninstall command:
     ```bash
     > bf plugins:uninstall @microsoft/bf-orchestrator-cli